TopQuadrant/shacl/process.md

 ```

 The maven release plugin will move the version from the current SNAPSHOT
-to the release version, and tag the github repository.
+to the release version, and tag the GitHub repository.
 It will also move
 to the next SNAPSHOT version after building the release.

 #### Signing